FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 MoveDO instruction
 ---------------------

-Click the "MoveDO" command node to enter the node graph editing interface
+Click the "MoveDO" command node to enter the node graph editing interface.

 This instruction implements the function of continuously outputting DO signals according to the set interval during linear motion.